RichardMiruka/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 In the context of operating systems and programming, a signal is a software interrupt delivered to a process, indicating an event that has occurred.
 Signals are a form of inter-process communication and are used to notify a process of various conditions, such as errors, alarms, or specific events.

 Common uses of signals include:
-Error Handling: Signals can be used to notify a process of an error condition, allowing the program to take appropriate actions.
+* Error Handling: Signals can be used to notify a process of an error condition, allowing the program to take appropriate actions.
-Termination: Signals can instruct a process to terminate gracefully.
+* Termination: Signals can instruct a process to terminate gracefully.
-User Interaction: Signals can be triggered by user actions, like pressing Ctrl+C to interrupt a running program.
+* User Interaction: Signals can be triggered by user actions, like pressing Ctrl+C to interrupt a running program.

 Each signal has a unique identifier and a predefined meaning, and it can be caught and handled by the process or allowed to take its default action.

-DevOps
-Shell
-Bash
-Syscall
-Scripting

 ## Resources
 * [Linux PID](https://intranet.alxswe.com/rltoken/qVGxUt1QMIV4B4oVrQBlQg)